IDMNYU/DM-GY6063A-Creative-Coding/README.md

 **Week 5 (2/29):**  Functions, and interaction with the keyboard and mouse.
 - **Reading**: Gettings Started With p5.js, ch.9
-- **Assignment:** Create a generative tree / shrubbery using beginShape() / endShape() functions.
-Try storing the vertex positions in an array so you can redraw the same tree on mouse click.
+- **Assignment:** Create a Create a character (animal, person, etc.) and make a function that draws the character.
+Your character function must have parameters allowing you to draw or animate certain properties.
+Some example parameters you might want to create are height, width, positionX, positionY

 **Week 6 (3/7):** Transformation and translation.
 - **Reading**: Getting Started With p5.js, ch.6